hasumihayashi/chat-app/README.md

+## ReactJS and Socket.io Chat App Tutorial

+### Getting Started

+First you'll need to fork or download the respository.

+Then in terminal you'll install the node modules

+npm install

+Then you can run it using

+npm run react to start React dev server. npm run server to start NodeJS Socket.io server.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).